brucou/react-state-driven/README.md

 - the mediator algorithm is the same independently of the pieces it coordinates.
 This means it can be written and tested once, then reused at will.
 This is our `<Machine />` component.
 This is a code you do not have to write anymore.
+- command handlers are pretty generic pieces of code.
+An example could be code to fetch a resource.
+That code is written and tested once, and then reused for any resource.
+Additionally, only the command handler can perform effects on the external systems, which helps tracing and debugging.
 - the state machine is a function which **performs no effects**, and whose output depends exclusively on present and past input.
 We will use the term *causal* functions for such functions, in  reference to [causal systems](https://en.wikipedia.org/wiki/Causal_system), which